Traditional BSN Pathway | Admissions

 Nursing coursework evaluation

-Review of previously completed nursing coursework will occur only after a transfer applicant has been offered admission to the BSN program.
-Nursing transfer credit will only be evaluated after an offer of admission has been made.
+Nursing transfer credit will only be evaluated after an offer of admission to the BSN program has been made.

 The evaluation process is outlined below so you may begin preparing the required materials in advance:

 • A syllabus is a document that outlines the expectations for the course, along with the topics that will be taught, grading scale, and expected outcomes from the course.
-Please reach out to the Registrar of the university you attended to request a copy of course syllabi.
+Please reach out to the institution you attended to request a copy of course syllabi.

 • Only nursing courses completed at the bachelor’s level with a C+ or greater can be considered for transfer into the BSN program.

-• Applicants will have until July 1 to submit this documentation.
+Applicants will have until July 1 to submit documentation.
 We recommend collecting all course syllabi in advance.

-• Failure to submit the required documentation or meet the deadlines associated with the nursing coursework evaluation process means that any previously completed nursing coursework cannot be considered for transfer.
+• If required documentation is not submitted by the deadline, previously completed nursing coursework cannot be considered for transfer.
 The student will retain their offer of admission and be required to complete all nursing-specific courses to earn a BSN degree from Ohio State.

 • Non-nursing specific coursework can still be considered for transfer to meet university and General Education requirements through the university level transfer process.